Grid classification: Disadvantages of curvilinear grids

-Block structured grid
+Block-structured grid

 In this type of grid the domain is divided into different regions.
 Each region has different type of mesh structure.
-It is also possible that different co-ordinate system can be used for different regions.
+It is also possible that different coordinate system can be used for different regions.
 This makes the grids far more flexible.
 This also makes the refinement in the region where the geometry is to be captured more precise.
 Figure 4 shows the use of block grid technique.
 The advantages of this technique are that its generation is easy, the equations that we work with are easily discretized and curved boundaries are easily accommodated.
 Different blocks can be handled with required degree of fineness in mesh.

+GridPro can create beautiful multiblock structured meshes.

 Unstructured grids

 In far more complex geometries it is logical to use large number of blocks and therefore it leads to unstructured grids.
 These are widely accepted in computational fluid dynamics because this gives us far more flexibility and computer resources are also efficiently utilized.
 In this case two-dimensional unstructured mesh uses triangle elements while three-dimensional uses tetrahedral elements.

 These are combination of small structured mesh arranged in unstructured pattern.
 In this type of grid each single cell is treated as a block.
 There is no structure of coordinate lines that is given by the grid.
 The advantage of this type of grids is that mesh can be refined wherever needed.
 This is based on the fact since the control volume can be of any shape therefore restriction on number of adjacent cell is lifted.
 This uses various combinations of cell shapes.
 Hybrid grid can also be used.
 Hybrid grids are those in which mixture of triangular and quadrilateral elements are used to construct grids.
 In three dimension combination of tetrahedral and hexahedral elements results in hybrid grid.
 Example of hybrid grid is shown in Figure 5.

 Unstructured grids reduces the time which is required for meshing and mapping.
 Therefore, grid generation is faster and easy.
 Various automatic techniques especially those associated with Finite Element Method also utilize unstructured grids.
 Mesh refinement and adaption is easy in unstructured grids.